 3. Get your finances in check.

-It’s important to pay any credit card debt down/off first.
-You’ll improve your credit score and have better miles and points earning opportunities later on.
-Not to mention, you’ll avoid unnecessary uncertainty moving forward with a better sense of your overall monthly financial picture.
+Before applying for travel rewards credit cards, it’s important to pay any credit card debt down/off first.
+You’ll improve your credit score and have better miles and points-earning opportunities later on.

 4. Know your credit score.